wallarm/product-documentation/docs/latest/admin-en/installation-gcp-en.md

 ### Launch the instance via the Google Cloud UI

-To launch the WAF node instance via the Google Cloud UI, please open the [WAF node image on the Google Cloud Marketplace](https://console.cloud.google.com/launcher/details/wallarm-node-195710/wallarm-node) and click **LAUNCH**.
+To launch the filtering node instance via the Google Cloud UI, please open the [Wallarm node image on the Google Cloud Marketplace](https://console.cloud.google.com/launcher/details/wallarm-node-195710/wallarm-node) and click **LAUNCH**.

-The instance will launch with a preinstalled WAF node.
+The instance will launch with a preinstalled filtering node.
 To see detailed information on launching instances in the Google Cloud, please proceed to the [official Google Cloud Platform documentation][link-launch-instance].

 ### Launch the instance via Terraform or other tools

-When using a tool like Terraform to launch the WAF node instance using Wallarm GCP image, you may need to provide the name of this image in the Terraform configuration.
+When using a tool like Terraform to launch the filtering node instance using Wallarm GCP image, you may need to provide the name of this image in the Terraform configuration.

 * Image name has the following format:

     ```bash
     wallarm-node-195710/wallarm-node-<IMAGE_VERSION>-build
     ```
-* To launch the instance with the WAF node version 3.0, please use the following image name:
+* To launch the instance with the filtering node version 3.0, please use the following image name:

     ```bash
     wallarm-node-195710/wallarm-node-3-0-20210628-090819